TessaZwart/Sarcastic_Speech_Synthesis/README.md

 `sbatch job_sincere.sh`

-To manipulate the speech the speech values can be added to the line of code.
+The parameters for `--duration-control`, `--pitch-control`, and `--energy-control` can be changed to manipulate the speech.
 In this example code three type of sentences are synthesized and manipulated to sarcastic speech.

 `sbatch job_sarcastic.sh`

+The synthesized speech will be placed in ~/output/results